RobertTalbert/sevensteps/SevenSteps.md

 ---

 ## Step 6: Design the Guided Practice for pre-class work

-### What we going to do in this step
+### What we are going to do in this step

 In this step, we will __write up the activity that students will do in their individual space to prepare for the group space activity__.
 The model presented here is called _Guided Practice_.

 ### Why are we going to do it

+Although the heart of flipped learning is its focus on the group space, its distinguishing characteristic is its use of the individual space.
+Many courses _say_ they want students to get meaningful work done prior to class, but flipped learning environments _insist_ on it --- indeed they _depend_ on it.
+So clearly we need to design the individual space or pre-class activity now, and to do so with care.

+This is the appropriate step for this, too, because it's hard to create a good pre-class activity until you have a good idea of what the learning objectives are and what you will have students doing in class.
+The pre-class activity should be _just enough to set students up for success in the group space_.
+Now that we have a group space activity, we're ready to go.

 You have probably asked at some point in this process, _What if students don't come prepared for class?_ Let's counter that with another question: _Why wouldn't a student prepare for class?_ There are many answers to this question but they all hinge on a single idea: motivation.
-Simply put, if students _want_ to prepare for class, then barring circumstances out of their control, they'll do so.
+Simply put, if students _want_ to prepare for class, then for the most part, they'll do it.
 So, what makes students _want_ to complete an activity?
 It's usually a combination of the following:

 + __The activity is simple.__ The activity has an easily-understood structure and the student work required is straightforward and is perceived as "doable".
 + __The activity is minimal.__ The activity does not ask students to do more than is necessary and keeps the extraneous cognitive load to a minimum.